aspose-html/aspose-html-reference-tutorials/content/english/net/html-document-manipulation/generate-xps-documents-by-xpsdevice/_index.md

 ### Q3: Do I need a license to use Aspose.HTML for .NET?

 A3: Yes, you'll need a valid license to use Aspose.HTML for .NET in your commercial projects.
-You can obtain a license from the [official purchase page](https://purchase.aspose.com/buy).
+You can obtain a license from the [purchase page](https://purchase.aspose.com/buy).

 ### Q4: Is there a trial version available for testing?